Summary of our market study

-Amid the global imperative for sustainable energy solutions, France exhibits a notable demand for bioenergy, demonstrating the country's pursuit of environmental excellence and energy diversity.
-With bioenergy encompassing a spectrum of energy forms derived from solid, liquid, and gaseous biomass, French consumers and authorities alike have shown a robust interest in this sector.
-The utilization of resources such as wood, manure, cereal straw, and organic waste underscores the potential of bioenergy as both a versatile and renewable energy source, particularly in the forms of wood energy, biogas, and biofuels.
+Bioenergy is derived from solid, liquid and gaseous biomass.
+French consumers and authorities are showing a keen interest in this sector.
+The use of resources such as wood, manure, cereal straw and organic waste underlines the potential of bioenergy as a versatile and renewable energy source, particularly in the form of wood energy, biogas and biofuels.

-Paprec and Urbaser: Generalists with Green Goals Paprec and Urbaser stand out as waste generalists, managing the collection and processing of waste across regions.
-Their role in recycling and recovery is essential to the bioenergy lifecycle, transforming what was once waste into a source of sustainable energy.
+Paprec and Urbaser: are waste generalists, managing the collection and processing of waste throughout the world.
+Their role in recycling and recovery is essential in the bioenergy life cycle, transforming what was once waste into a sustainable energy source.

-Altawest: Technological Trailblazers At the cutting-edge of technology, Altawest designs equipment and services aimed at heightening energy and environmental efficiency.
-They supply energy producers and consumers with the tools necessary.
+Altawest: At the cutting edge of technology, Altawest designs equipment and services designed to increase energy and environmental efficiency.
+It provides energy producers and consumers with the tools they need.

 Get all the information you need